zbunde/tutorials.gschool.it/source/wip_introduction_to_sequel.md

     * Migrations only run if they haven't been run in the past.
     * This allows you to incrementally change your data model
     * How do I tell what columns I need?
-    * Use `\d` to show the stuff that got created
+    * Use `\d` to show the things that got created

-1. Begin to integrate the database into the Items class
+1. Integrate the database into the Items class
     * This acts as a data store, aka a place to put our data
     * As the tests run, the database gets "dirty".
 Tests assume a clean database every time.
         * Using save_and_open_page is your friend to find this
+        * How do we fix this?

+1. What happens if we add some items to the database and run our tests?
+    * How can we fix this?

 1. Add in a price for an item
+    * Where do I start?
-    * Do with students help...
+    * Do with students help.

 ## Homework